mdo/twitter-userstyle/README.md

 * Changes the stats design to look closer to iOS.
 * Fixes the inconsistent border colors by using the same color across the board.
 * Makes the topbar full-width instead of being slightly wider than the content.
+* Outright hides the Who to Follow widget those avatars are quite large and the buttons' text is misaligned.

 ### Why